Gerfunky/TinyPixelMapper/docs/README.md

 The PCB has 2 variable resistors, one for Brightness and the other for FPS.
 One button, if the button is pressed during boot the unit will go into AP mode with a hardcoded AP password (love4all) even if wifi is disabled in the configuration.

 All configurations are saved to the SPIFFS.
-And can be edited over HTTP once the editor is working again on the ESP32 (problem in the esp core/fix is tested and working).
+And can be edited over HTTP once the editor is working again on the ESP32.

-Some of the newest settings are still missing from the OSC configuration.
+Some of the newest settings are still missing from the OSC configuration, like WIFI_POWER so you can let it run without wifi.

+APA102 leds are not working 100% on the ESP32 still trying to figure it out.

 ## Required Library's